Stock market today: Declines in tech stocks further undermine the momentum of the Wall Street rally - ExBulletin

 Wall Street had seen a tear this year, with the S&P 500 up nearly 14% on hopes that inflation would come down fast enough that the Federal Reserve would soon stop raising interest rates.
 This would relieve the economy and could allow it to avoid a recession.
 Some analysts believe the recovery has gone too far, too fast as inflation has remained stubbornly high, which could force the Fed to hold higher rates for longer.

-Fed Chairman Jerome Powell said Wednesday that “the process of getting inflation back to 2% still has a long way to go.
-He again said that a few more rate hikes may be on the way, although that the speed of the increases is likely to slow down after moving at breakneck speed since the start of last year.
+Fed Chairman Jerome Powell said on Wednesday that the process of bringing inflation down to 2% still has a long way to go.
+He again said a few more rate hikes could be on the way, although the speed of the hikes is likely to slow after moving at breakneck speed since the start of last year.

 Given how far we’ve come, it may make sense to raise rates, but do so at a more moderate pace, he said in testimony before a House of Representatives committee.
 He compared that to slowing down from 75 miles per hour on a 50 freeway, then even slower as you approach the destination.